This article discusses how to travel and work around the world and how to succeed in it long-term while expanding your business in the process.

 When you explain that you can’t just have an afternoon without the internet, they’ll just shrug.
 Mainly because they think you were going to binge-watch a TV show instead of having important meetings with clients or work remotely.

 Partially because of this lack of understanding, many expats end up going to countries like Thailand or Bali to form their little enclaves of like-minded people.
 This becomes an echo chamber – a bubble of people who think and act like each other.
+Some people, especially the ones in search of new opportunities, might not want that.

 If nobody is going to understand you, why not take advantage of it?
 Go somewhere different where you can meet people of diverse milieus that will help push your business to the next level.